-AHR 210 Residential Building Code 1 2
+AHR 210 Residential Building Code 1 2 2

-Prerequisites: Basic computer literacy is necessary (if you do not have basic skills, CTS 060 will give you the foundation for this course)
+Prerequisites: Basic computer literacy is necessary.
+(CTS 060 will provide students the foundation for this course.)

 This course covers the residential building codes that are applicable to the design and installation of HVAC systems.
 Topics include current residential codes as applied to HVAC design, service, and installation.
 Upon completion, students should be able to demonstrate the correct usage of residential building codes that apply to specific areas of the HVAC trade.